CandyMan999/aolisback/README.txt

                                                 videoChat seconds per plan: x number,
                                                 }

-22. maybe popup error modal to say take a screenshot to report any innapropriate behavior on videoChat
 23. make protected route for candyman to easily watch flagged videos - screenshots and ban users / delete the content.
 24 scrollview for reload might have white edge
 25. write a good script that deletes all seed users..similar to the delete account button